Bharat9848/notes/aiAgents.md

     2. Human as a judge: Already we are at a stage where we require an expert to judge AI result.
     3. deterministic tests
     4. Similarity search with exact, lexical and semantic scores on generated answer when compared with referenced answer.
+    5. custom evaluation by preparaing customr dataset.
+It can be component level e.g. reranker, rewriter or RAG or it can be whole system level.
 - deploy or not deploy
 - benchmark progress
 - model selection